Security-International-Group/HARDN_DOCKER/README.md

 ## Application Deployment

-The container includes a sample web application using busybox httpd that demonstrates the image can successfully host applications.
+The container includes a sample web application served via `socat` that demonstrates the image can successfully host applications.
 To deploy your own application:

 1. Replace `/usr/local/bin/simple-server` with your application
 2. Update the Dockerfile CMD if needed